 - We believe as an agency that employees have demonstrated they can work effectively from remote locations and value the ability to work remotely. - Employees are expected to participate fully and complete their duties professionally and timely whether they are working in the office or remotely. - Employees are required to maintain time as outlined in these Personnel Policies whether they are working in the office or remotely. - Employees are not required to work remotely and may choose to come into the office on any day, even if they have chosen a remote work schedule. - We believe as an agency there is value in employee in-person interaction and a remote work schedule should allow time each week where everyone will be scheduled in-person. - Supervisors are encouraged to plan in-person meetings on days when everyone is scheduled to be in-person.
 However, employees are expected to attend in-person meetings on other days if required by their supervisors. - Some employees' work duties may not allow for remote work.
-Individuals will be notified by their supervisor if they are not eligible for remote work. - Employees whose headquarters is not in Springfield may be required to work remotely full time, with an expectation of travel to Springfield as necessary. - Employees may not meet third parties for meetings at their place of residence to conduct agency business. - The Executive Director will evaluate the impact of the Remote Work policy 90 days and 6 months after implementation and update as needed. - The Executive Director may end remote work at any time with or without cause or return to fully remote work if public health or other circumstances dictate.
+Individuals will be notified by their supervisor if they are not eligible for remote work. - Employees whose headquarters is not in Springfield may be required to work remotely full time, with an expectation of travel to Springfield as necessary. - Employees may not meet third parties for meetings at their place of residence to conduct agency business. - The Executive Director will evaluate the impact of the Remote Work policy 90 days and 6 months after implementation and update as needed. - The Executive Director may modify, expand, or end remote work at any time, including returning to fully remote work, in consultation with the Board Chair. or return to fully remote work if public health or other circumstances dictate.